doivglser/mindevenviro-fanciful/docs/README.md

 ## mindevenviro

-	  	portability to: Debian, Fedora, CentOS, and MacOS to write without exclude codes from shellcheck "iptables psad fwsnort": tcp-wrapper
+	  	portability to: Debian, CentOS, and MacOS
+	  	to write without exclude codes from shellcheck "iptables psad fwsnort": tcp-wrapper
 	  	to implement "logger" "pipestatus" "ncurses" "GUI's"